 Terms of Reference

 The Committee is inviting written evidence submissions on the following points.
-The deadline is 5pm on Monday 21 January.
+The deadline was 5pm on Thursday 31 January.

 (I) The impact of implementing the backstop in Northern Ireland